Frequently Asked Questions

 HIV and syphilis

-Fettle’s laboratory screens for HIV and syphilis using the Roche Cobas E Modular platform and Roche ElectroChemiLuminescence ImmunoAssay (ECLIA) respectively.
-All HIV and syphilis results require confirmatory testing in a clinic.
+Our laboratory screens for both HIV and syphilis using the Roche Cobas E Modular platform or the BioRad Bio-plex system.

 Hepatitis B and C